josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     maml.mapOutputPort("ds.flights");
     ```

-16. Select the check mark in the bottom right to save the script (Do not worry if the formatting is off before selecting the check mark.)
+1. Select the check mark to save the script (Do not worry if the formatting is off before selecting the check mark)

     ![In the R Script Script Editor, the check mark at the bottom is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image46.png "Script Editor")

-17. Select **Save** on the command bar at the bottom to save your in-progress experiment.
+1. Select **Save** on the command bar at the bottom to save your in-progress experiment

     ![Screenshot of the Save icon on the command bar.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image47.png "Save icon")

-18. Select **Run** in the command bar at the bottom to run the experiment.
+1. Select **Run** in the command bar at the bottom to run the experiment

     ![Screenshot of the Run icon on the command bar.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image48.png "Run icon")

-19. When the experiment is finished running, you will see a finished message in the top right corner of the design surface, and green check marks over all modules that ran.
+1. When the experiment is finished running, you will see a finished message in the top corner of the design surface, and green check marks over all modules that ran

     ![On the Design Surface, an arrow points from FlightDelaysWithAirportCodes to Execute R Script, which has a green check mark circled.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image49.png "Design Surface")

-20. You should run your experiment whenever you need to update the metadata describing what data is flowing through the modules, so that newly added modules can be aware of the shape of your data (most modules have dialogs that can suggest columns, but before they can make suggestions you need to have run your experiment).
+1. You should run your experiment whenever you need to update the metadata describing what data is flowing through the modules, so that newly added modules can be aware of the shape of your data (most modules have dialogs that can suggest columns, but before they can make suggestions you need to have run your experiment)

-21. To verify the results of our R script, right-click the left output port (Result Dataset) of the Execute R Script module and select **Visualize**.
+1. To verify the results of our R script, right-click the output port (Result Dataset) of the Execute R Script module and select **Visualize**

     ![Visualize is selected from the Execute R Script Output port drop-down menu.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image50.png "Output port drop-down menu")

-22. In the dialog that appears, scroll over to DepDel15 and select the column.
+1. In the dialog that appears, scroll over to DepDel15 and select the column.
 In the statistics you should see that Missing Values reads 0.

     ![In the Results Dataset for Execute R Script, under Statistics, Missing Values is now 0.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image51.png "Results Dataset ")

-23. Now, select the CRSDepHour column, and verify that our new column contains the rounded hour values from our CRSDepTime column.
+1. Now, select the CRSDepHour column, and verify that our new column contains the rounded hour values from our CRSDepTime column

     ![In the Results Dataset for Execute R Script, the CRSDepHour column is circled, and now displays times rounded to the nearest hour.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image52.png "Results Dataset ")